woajun/odn-cordova-plugin-local-notification/README.md

+# cordova-plugin-local-notification (notorious fork)

+This is a fork of a fork (from [Moodle HQ](https://moodle.com/)) by Notorious.
+What changed?
+Other than all the fixes by moodle (up until Android 13 it works fine), now it even works for Android 14, using set() instead of setExact()!

 # cordova-plugin-local-notification (fork)

 This is a fork of `cordova-plugin-local-notification` by [Moodle HQ](https://moodle.com/).
 If you are looking for the documentation, you can read the original at [katzer/cordova-plugin-local-notifications](https://github.com/katzer/cordova-plugin-local-notifications).